ibioChile/GutierrezLab/Pipelines/Differential allelic expression.md

  4. Estimate allele-specific expression among hybrids.

- ## 1. Assembly of the transcriptome of Landsberg.
+ ## 1. Assembly of the transcriptome of Landsberg (alternative, otherwise we can use a genome as a reference).

 1.1 Trimming adapters and regions of poor quality.